SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/02-Cinema.md

 | Popcorn | 15$ | 25$ | 11$ |
 | Menu | 19$ | 30$ | 14$ |

-Write a program that calculates the price that has to be paid.
+Create a program that calculates the total price of the tickets.

-Keep in mind that there are discounts:
+Discounts should be applied in the following cases:
 - If the chosen movie is "Star Wars" and at least four tickets are bought, there is 30% family discount.
 - If the chosen movie is "Jumanji" and the tickets bought are exactly two, there is 15% discount for two.